Room 204 Writer Development Programme

 Deadline and dates

-The deadline for applications is Wednesday 28 February 2018 at 5pm.
+The deadline for applications is Thursday 30 January 2020 at 12noon.
 No applications will be accepted after this time.

-The first group meeting of the new group will be the morning of Saturday 14 April in central Birmingham.
-Although attendance is not mandatory, it would be great to have as many successful applicants there as possible.
+The first group meeting of the new group will be the afternoon of Saturday 4 April 2020 in central Birmingham.
+Although attendance is not mandatory, please try and be available to attend.

 How to apply